larriereguichet/AdminBundle/docs/how-to-use/action.md

 # Actions

-Each admin has the build-in CRUD actions: create, edit, list and delete.
-The list action is by default the one displayed in the menu.
-It is responsible to display a `list` of entities of your Admin.
-The `create` action display a form to create a new entity, the `edit` action display the same form but for an existing entity, and the `delete` action display a form to remove an existing entity.
+Each `Admin` comes with CRUD `Actions` built-in:
+    - Create: The `create` action display a form to create a new entity.
+    - Read: The `list` action appears as a menu entry by default.
+This action is responsible for displaying the list of entities of your Admin.
+    - Update: The `edit` action display the same form as create action, but for an existing entity.
+    - Delete: The `delete` action display a form to remove an existing entity.

 Each action can be disabled.
-You can also new custom actions.
+You can also new custom `Actions`.

 ## Basic configuration
-The basic configuration for an action is the following :
+The basic configuration for an `Action` is the following :

 ```yaml
 # config/admin/resources/article.yaml